fredeerock/vm-kube/README.md

         - `ssh-copy-id root@192.168.56.103`

 ## Ansible
-This section uses the provided Ansible YML files.
+This section uses the provided Ansible YML files to install Kubernetes on the 3 nodes.

 1. Change values in hosts file
 2. `ansible-playbook -i hosts kube-dependencies.yml`